nachocaru/xaprb.com/content/blog/2009-09-01-a-script-snippet-to-relative-ize-numbers-embedded-in-text.md

   - Daniel Nichter
   - InnoDB
 ---
-A lot of times I&#8217;m looking at several time-series samples of numbers embedded in free-form text, and I want to know how the numbers change over time.
+A lot of times I'm looking at several time-series samples of numbers embedded in free-form text, and I want to know how the numbers change over time.
 For example, two samples of SHOW INNODB STATUS piped through `grep wait` might contain the following:

 <pre>Mutex spin waits 0, rounds 143359179688, OS waits 634106844
 RW-shared spins 1224152309, OS waits 38278807; RW-excl spins 2432166425, OS waits 35264871
 Mutex spin waits 0, rounds 143386303439, OS waits 634292093
 RW-shared spins 1224197048, OS waits 38281423; RW-excl spins 2432347936, OS waits 35271423</pre>

 How much have the numbers changed in the second sample?
 My head is too lazy to do that math.
 So Daniel Nichter and I whipped up Yet Another Snippet to self-discover patterns of text and numbers, and compare each line against the previous line that matches the same pattern.
-Let&#8217;s fetch it:
+Let's fetch it:

 `<pre>wget <a href="http://maatkit.googlecode.com/svn/trunk/util/rel">http://maatkit.googlecode.com/svn/trunk/util/rel</a></pre>`
-Now give it the above input, and it&#8217;ll print out something useful (emphasis mine):
+Now give it the above input, and it'll print out something useful (emphasis mine):

 <pre>Mutex spin waits 0, rounds 143359179688, OS waits 634106844
 RW-shared spins 1224152309, OS waits 38278807; RW-excl spins 2432166425, OS waits 35264871